Living in New York City, I walk for miles every day and have gradually stopped wearing heels altogether.

 The effect of all that built-in padding is a cushioned hug for your arches that makes walking on concrete feel natural.

 Especially if you have flat feet, you’ll be surprised at how Vionic shoes enable you to walk comfortably!
 I also think they look sharp enough to wear to work, which I can’t always say for orthopedic shoes!

 To summarize, here are our favorite brands for comfortable flats!

 What to Look for in Comfortable Shoes

 While it can be relatively easy to find comfy sneakers these days, chic flats are a little tougher.
-To help, I stock up on memory foam shoe inserts, heel cushions and heel liners!
-There’s a couple elements you want to look for to find the perfect flat:

 - Adequate Sole Support